Reddick wins 2nd consecutive Xfinity Series championship

 “It’s all about Richard, man,” said Reddick.
 “He’s the one who believed I could be a champion even before I won the first one.”

 Reddick ended the season with six victories, shy of Bell’s eight wins and seven from Custer.
-The two had a pit road confrontation during these playoffs and raced each other hard before Reddick used a crossover move to take the win for good.
+Reddick and Custer had a pit road confrontation during these playoffs and raced each other hard before Reddick used a crossover move to take the win for good.

 “It sucks to come home second two years in a row.
 We will take it.
 We were a lot closer this year,” Custer said.
 “I am looking forward to next year and seeing what we’ve got.”